projectcalico/calico/master/reference/cni-plugin/configuration.md

 ### Enabling Kubernetes Policy

-If you wish to use the Kubernetes NetworkPolicy API then you must set a policy type in the network config.
+If you wish to use the Kubernetes `NetworkPolicy` resource then you must set a policy type in the network config.
-There is a single supported policy type, `k8s` which uses the Kubernetes NetworkPolicy API in conjunction with the `calico/kube-policy-controller`.
+There is a single supported policy type, `k8s`.
+When set, you must also run calico/kube-controllers with the policy, profile, and workloadendpoint controllers enabled.

 ```json
 {